John Dean: Firing by Nixon

 Coupled with his sense of distance from Nixon's inner circle, the "Berlin Wall" of advisors Haldeman and Ehrlichman, Dean sensed he was going to become the Watergate scapegoat and returned to Washington without completing his report.
-Nixon fired Dean on April 30, the same day he announced the resignations of Haldeman and Ehrlichman.
+Nixon fired Dean on April 30, the same day he announced the resignations of Haldeman and Ehrlichman and US Attorney General Richard Kleindienst.

-When Nixon learned that Dean had begun cooperating with federal prosecutors, he pressed Attorney General Richard Kleindienst not to give Dean immunity from prosecution by telling Kleindienst that Dean was lying to the Justice Department about his conversations with the president.
-On April 17, 1973, Nixon told Assistant Attorney General Henry Petersen (who was overseeing the Watergate investigation) that he did not want any member of the White House granted immunity from prosecution.
+When Nixon learned that Dean had begun cooperating with federal prosecutors, he pressed Kleindienst not to give Dean immunity from prosecution, telling him that Dean was lying to the Justice Department about his conversations with the president.
+On April 17, 1973, Nixon told Assistant Attorney General Henry Petersen (who was overseeing the Watergate investigation) that he did not want any member of the White House to be granted immunity from prosecution.
 Petersen informed Nixon that this could cause problems for the prosecution of the case, but Nixon publicly announced his position that evening.
 It was alleged that Nixon's motivation for preventing Dean from getting immunity was to prevent him from testifying against key Nixon aides and Nixon himself.

 Testimony to Senate Watergate Committee

 On June 25, 1973, Dean began his testimony before the Senate Watergate Committee.
 The committee had voted to grant him use immunity (doing so in a divided vote in a private session that was then changed to a unanimous vote and announced that way to the public).
 In his testimony, he implicated administration officials, including Mitchell, Nixon, and himself.
 His testimony attracted very high television ratings since he was breaking new ground in the investigation, and media attention grew apace, with more detailed newspaper coverage.
 Dean was the first administration official to accuse Nixon of direct involvement with Watergate and the resulting cover-up in press interviews.
-Such testimony against Nixon, while damaging to the president's credibility, had little legal impact, as it was merely his word against Nixon's.
-Nixon vigorously denied all accusations that he had authorized a cover-up, and Dean had no corroboration beyond various notes he had taken in his meetings with the president.
-It was not until it was revealed that Nixon had made secret White House tape recordings (disclosed in testimony by Alexander Butterfield on July 16) and the tapes were subpoenaed and analyzed that many of Dean's accusations were largely substantiated.
-Dean had had suspicions that Nixon was taping conversations, and he tipped prosecutors to question witnesses along this line, leading to Butterfield's revelations.
-Dean’s words on tape can be heard in the British documentary TV series Watergate.